Today's Articles

 The American Missionary Association is Founded

 *On this date, in 1846, the American Missionary Association (AMA) was founded.
-The AMA was the first organization to teach, train, and educate southern slaves in a creditable and organized manner.
+The AMA was the first organization to teach, train, and educate Southern slaves in a credible and organized manner.

-The AMA was both a missionary and abolitionist society focusing more on education to freed slaves after the start of the American Civil War.
-They opened their first school on the grounds of the Chesapeake Female College across the Hampton River in Virginia on September 17, 1861.
-The AMA opened schools in North Carolina, Morehead, Roanoke Island, and Beaufort in just a few years.
+The AMA was both a missionary and abolitionist society, focusing more on education for freed slaves after the start of the American Civil War.
+On September 17, 1861, they opened their first school on the grounds of the Chesapeake Female College across the Hampton River in Virginia.
+In just a few years, the AMA opened schools in North Carolina, Morehead, Roanoke Island, and Beaufort.
 Samuel Cornish was instrumental in its beginning.

 By 1868, the AMA had over five hundred teachers and missionaries nationwide and near the border states.
 Their teachers often lived and worked with black families yet failed to recognize and encourage the richness of Black culture.